Gain skills in the most up-to-date instructional technologies and assessment methods to affect student learning outcomes.

 Program Coordinator: Jennifer Goeke, Department of Teaching and Learning

 Credit Hours: 6

 Students can now register for a new, fully online course, Selected Topics in Special Education: Online Instruction for Students with Disabilities. – 31135 – SPED 680 – 51.
-Running from August 10 to August 27, this is the first of a two-course series that will constitute Montclair State’s College of Education and Human Services’ new Virtual Learning for Students with Disabilities program.* The second course, Selected Topics in Special Education: Virtual Assessment and Evaluation for Students with Disabilities, will be offered this fall, which will allow you to complete the program before the end of the calendar year and settle into your routine.
+This is the first of a two-course series that will constitute Montclair State’s College of Education and Human Services’ new Virtual Learning for Students with Disabilities program.* The second course, Selected Topics in Special Education: Virtual Assessment and Evaluation for Students with Disabilities, will be offered this fall, which will allow you to complete the program before the end of the calendar year and settle into your routine.

 The Virtual Learning for Students with Disabilities graduate certificate is designed to help P-12 educators develop accessible, high-quality instruction and assessment in the current virtual education environment.
 The online program provides opportunities to discover new technologies as you redesign curricula and instruction for remote learning.
 Course content will introduce emerging technologies to affect engagement and outcomes for at-risk learners, especially those with disabilities.
 Upon completion of the certificate, you will have immediately applicable tools and strategies to transition from teaching in the classroom to providing virtual instruction.

 *Pending State Review.
 Students are able to take program coursework at this time by submitting a Non-Degree application to The Graduate School.

 - Course 1: SPED 680 – Online Instruction for Students with Disabilities